 - Iatrogenic Pneumothorax (healthcare-associated collapsed lung) 3 out of 7,251 patients

 - Postoperative Hemorrhage or Hematoma (10/1/10 to 9/30/11) 3 out of 1,731 patients

 - Postoperative Respiratory Failure (10/1/10 to 9/30/11) 8 out of 609 patients

-- Heart Attack Patient Readmittance – 15.6% of all patients discharged from Weiss Memorial Hospital were readmitted within 30 days between July 1, 2013, June 30, 2016.
-The statistical rate is slightly lower than the national average (16.3%) an Illinois State average (16.4%).
+- Heart Attack Patient Readmittance – 15.5% of all patients discharged from Weiss Memorial Hospital were readmitted within 30 days between July 1, 2014, June 30, 2017.
+The statistical rate is slightly lower than the national average (16.3%) and Illinois State average (16.4%).